ravenscroftj/turbopilot/README.md

 # TurboPilot

-TurboPilot is a self-hosted [copilot](https://github.com/features/copilot) clone which uses the library behind [llama.cpp](https://github.com/comex/llama.cpp) to run huge [6 Billion Parameter Salesforce Codegen models](https://github.com/salesforce/CodeGen) in 4GiB of RAM.
+TurboPilot is a self-hosted [copilot](https://github.com/features/copilot) clone which uses the library behind [llama.cpp](https://github.com/comex/llama.cpp) to run the [6 Billion Parameter Salesforce Codegen model](https://github.com/salesforce/CodeGen) in 4GiB of RAM.
 It is heavily based and inspired by on the [fauxpilot](https://github.com/fauxpilot/fauxpilot) project.

 ***NB: This is a proof of concept right now rather than a stable tool.
 Autocompletion is quite slow in this version of the project.
 Feel free to play with it, but your mileage may vary.***